-Six documents have been identified in scope of your request.
-The documents and my decisions regarding the release of the information are set out in the table attached as Appendix A.
+In response to the first three requests above, no correspondence has been sent or received since 20 November 2023 regarding a request of savings.
+Prior to this date, six documents / items of correspondence have been identified and while not in scope of your request, are being provided in an effort to assist.
+The documents and my decisions with regard to the release of the information are set out in the table attached as Appendix A.